Technical writing for engineers who want to understand, not just use.

 If you found it useful — share it with an engineer who'd appreciate it.

-Distributed Systems Weekly and all Primitives publications may contain errors, including material ones.
+All Primitives publications may contain errors, including material ones.

 We work to get things right, but independent verification matters.